“People say that Detroit is long past its prime, but some still hold out hope that the city will revive itself.”

 You're writing an essay for school about the city of Detroit.
 The city used to be rich and full of people, but now it's poor.
 You're writing about people who are trying to improve the city.
-You write:
+You write this.

 People say that Detroit is long past its prime, but some still hold out hope that the city will revive itself.